dora-lee/seneca-prg550-2022-spring/lectures/lecture03.md

 ## Functional Programming Tools

 Python provides support for multiple programming paradigms: procedural (with its basic statements), object-oriented (with its classes), and functional.
-For the latter of these, Python includes a set of built-ins used for functional programming—tools that apply functions to sequences and other iterables.
+For the latter of these, Python includes a set of built-ins functions that operate on sequences and other iterables.
 This set includes tools that:

-- call functions on an iterable’s items (`map`);
+- operate on an iterable’s items (`map`);
 - filter out iterable items based on a test function (`filter`);
-- apply functions to pairs of iterable items and running results (`reduce`).
+- apply a functions to pairs of iterable items and running results to produce a single cumulative result (`reduce`).

+Essentially `map`, `filter`, `reduce` work similar to a `for` loop that iterates over a sequence (or iterable) to manipulate each element.

 ### The `map()` Function

-The advantage of the `lambda` operator can be seen when it is used in combination with the `map()` function.
+The `map()` function takes an input sequence, transforms each element, and outputs an iterable.
 `map()` is a function with two arguments:
 ```
 r = map(func, seq)